As Private Markets Scale, Expectations Shift

 In public markets, visibility is built into the system.
 In private markets, it has to be created through operating design.

 This matters most in areas where judgement plays a role.
 Valuations are periodic, liquidity is shaped by structure, and information tends to arrive in reporting cycles rather than continuously.
-These features support long-term investment strategies, but they also increase the importance of explainability.
+These features make it more important to clearly explain decisions.

 When investors or trustees ask questions, they are rarely asking for more volume.
 They want to understand what changed, what drove it, and whether the approach is being applied consistently over time.